matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 caveat that servers must ensure that:

 * The user's previous membership was `invite` or `join`, or
-* The `m.room.member` event has a valid signature from a homeserver whose users have the power to issue invites.
+* The `m.room.member` event with a `membership` of `join` has a valid signature from a homeserver whose users have the power to issue invites.

 As normal, the above check is also performed against the current room state during [soft-failure](https://matrix.org/docs/spec/server_server/r0.1.4#soft-failure),